harshilmehta67/CompetitiveProgramming-Material/README.md

   * The New Lower Bound of Programming Contests
   * Handbook For ACM ICPC and IOI Contestants
 * _Competitve Programmer's Handbook_ by _Antti Laaksonen_
+* _Basic Combinatorics_ by _Carl G. Wagner_
+  * One of the better books on Combinatorics needed and used in competitive programming.

 ## Maintained By:
 * **Vidish Joshi** - [Profile](https://github.com/VidishJoshi)